Check our newest report: AI Monetization Outlook

 Client

-Bugbug.io is a company that makes tools to help test websites automatically.
-Their platform helps developers and quality assurance (QA) teams make sure websites work correctly.
+BugBug.io is a company that makes tools to help test websites automatically.
+Their platform helps developers and quality assurance (QA) teams make sure websites work correctly - faster and with less manual effort.

-Initially, Bugbug.io tried to handle their pricing and look at competitors' prices on their own.
-They aimed to offer lower prices than their competitors but realized they needed expert help to set their prices right.
+Initially, BugBug tried to handle their pricing and analyze competitors’ prices on their own.
+They aimed to offer lower prices than their competitors, but soon realized they needed expert help to set their prices right.
+That’s when they reached out to Valueships.

 Initially, we tried to handle our pricing and analyze competitors' prices on our own.
 We aimed to offer lower prices than our competitors, but soon realized we needed expert help to set our prices correctly.
 After working with the Valueships team and following their advice, I noticed significant improvements in our business.
 We achieved a doubling of the company’s growth rate, fewer problematic clients from India, and more high-value clients from the USA, which positively impacted our overall client composition.
 Additionally, our market perception and credibility improved due to realistic pricing, countering the belief that "cheap” means low quality.